All You Need To Know About the Massachusetts Child Seatbelt Law

 AgeExplanation

-InfantsParents or legal guardians must use rear-facing convertible car seats for infants—for the first 12 months at least—in the back of the vehicle
+InfantsParents or guardians must use rear-facing convertible car seats for infants—for the first 12 months at least—in the back of the vehicle

 One year and olderChildren who are older than 12 months can be put in a forward-facing car seat.
 The National Highway Traffic Safety Administration (NHTSA) suggests, though, that children younger than three should be placed in rear-facing seats until their weight and height don’t exceed the manufacturer’s limit